It has been five months since my last cookie.

 But talking about your disease with friends and loved ones can be hard.
 I, myself, needed to cocoon for a while.
 To get used to the idea of living with something that will never go away.
 Like with any major transition in life, I needed time to adjust to my new reality without the pressure of a million reactions and well-meaning opinions.
 I have a lot on my plate, and it's my right to take care of myself in the way I need... apart from the needs and demands of others.

 "We are human.
 Of the nature to grow older, to get sick, and eventually, to die."
 My therapist Nancy, who often reminds me of Yoda, shared those words with me, and they are actually quite soothing.

-While I don't like to think about aging, illness or death, it's been a relief to face such a giant a fear and retrain myself to believe nothing terrible is happening.
-That's an old, fearful perception that was planted by someone who, unlike me, didn't learn from the moon and the trees that everything comes back eventually.
-My goal is to learn how to adapt to these new circumstances, and override my egoic urge to be the exception.
+While I don't want to think about aging, illness or death, it's been a relief to face such a giant a fear and retrain myself to believe nothing terrible is happening.
+My goal now is to learn how to adapt to these new circumstances, and override my egoic urge to be the exception.
 Being part of the pack, embracing life as a moment to moment gig, feeling my feelings.
 That's the approach that feels most sane to me.

 It's summer which used to mean fruit pies, tarts, and jam.
 But I'm a Jedi in training now, and who knows what the universe might be preparing me for.
 Life is crazy and anything is possible.
 Nothing ever stays the same, and that's okay.

 Anti-Inflammatory Chai aka Jedi Fuel (not lemonade, sorry)